Urban resilience: Emergency response

 As with all disasters, flooding requires a specific set of disaster response plans.
-Various levels of contingency planning should be established, from basic medical and selective evacuation provisions involving local emergency responders right the way up to full military disaster relief plans involving air-based evacuations, search and rescue teams and relocation provisions for entire urban populations.
+Various levels of contingency planning should be established, from basic medical and selective evacuation provisions involving local emergency responders all the way up to full military disaster relief plans involving air-based evacuations, search and rescue teams, and provisions for relocation of entire urban populations.
 Clear lines of responsibility and chains of command must be laid out, and tiered priority response levels should be established to address the immediate needs of the most vulnerable citizens first.
-For post-flooding repair and reconstruction sufficient emergency funding should be set aside proactively.
+Sufficient emergency funding should be set aside for post-flooding repair and reconstruction.